 REVENUE MODEL IN ONLINE MUSIC STREAMING MARKET

 Amazon offers its music service as part of its prime subscription, and a paid unlimited version separately.
 Amazon is also pitching its lossless music for high quality audio content as a premium offering, competing directly with Tidal.
-Google intends to consolidate by shutting play music this year and integrating with YouTube Music.
+Google intends to consolidate by shutting down their play music and integrating with YouTube Music.

 The tech giants offer their streaming service across a range of their devices, integrating key features such as virtual assistants to boost user experience.

-In new markets such as India, where paid subscribers are hard to come by, ads are a common feature, considered a small price to pay for free music by the average user.
-They also rely on telecos for bundling their product, an alliance to dominate the market.
+In new markets such as India, where paid subscribers are hard to come by, ads are a common feature, considered as a small price to pay for free music by the average user.
+They also rely on telecoms for bundling their product, an alliance to dominate the market.

 GLOBAL ONLINE MUSIC STREAMING MARKET SIZE & FORECAST